 Staying warm and dry not only makes a journey more pleasant but also makes you a safer rider.
 Once we get cold our concentration levels drop, reactions get slower and we’re more likely to have an accident.
 Have a hot drink and a meal before you head out into the cold.
 Or stop for a hot drink if you’re on a longer journey, it’ll help to raise your core temperature.

 Make sure you’re wearing the right gear, too.
 Where possible, I always try to buy dedicated winter gear for my motorcycle.
 From heated jackets and gloves to comfortable riding boots, the right gear in winter makes all the difference.
 More on that below!

 7. Check the weather

 When riding in winter, always check the weather.
 If the conditions are particularly bad, especially if the roads are covered in snow, think before you ride.
 Be honest with yourself too.
 Think hard about how comfortable you’ll be and how difficult it will be to ride in the conditions you see.
 Don’t rely solely on a weather report or app to inform your decision, look out of your window too.

 8. Do you really need to go out?

-Take some time to think about how other road users and drivers might be behaving too.
+Take some time to think about how other road users and drivers might behave.
 Is your journey really that important?
 Is there another way to get to work?
 Your boss would rather have you at work a few minutes late, rather than a few months late after a spell in hospital.

 Follow our handy dos and don’ts of winter riding below: